SoftUni-Internal/interactive-content/EN/01-Internet-Explained/08-Summary.md

 - TCP is more reliable as it performs more complex error checking and reorders packets

-- UDP is lightweight, faster but less secure than TCP
+- UDP is lightweight and fast, but less secure than TCP

 **The OSI Model**